 The problem with old tires is that they may appear to be in good or like-new condition, but dangerously weak or rotten on the inside, making them a potential safety hazard to anybody who drives on them.

-In one such incident, the owner of a 1964 Sunbeam Tiger was returning from an antique car show.
-The tires only had 4,000 miles on them and looked good as new on the outside, but the tires were 11 years old.
+In one such incident, the owner of a classic 1964 Sunbeam Tiger was returning from an antique car show.
+The tires only had 4,000 miles on them and looked good as new on the outside, but the tires were more than 11 years old.
 On the way home, one of the tires blew out causing the car to crash.
 The passenger suffered permanent brain injuries as a result of the accident.

-How old are the tires on your vehicle?
 The date of manufacture is indicated by the last group of digits in the DOT manufacture code on the sidewall of the tire.
 The number is often stamped in a recessed rectangle.
 The DOT code tells who manufactured the tire, where it was made and when.
 The last group of digits in the code is the date code that tells when the tire was made.